codenay/qrcode-generator/README.md

 ## **Browser support**

-QRator is supported on all modern browsers, including Chrome, Firefox, Safari, Edge, and Internet Explorer 11.
+QRator is supported on all modern browsers, including Chrome, Firefox, Safari and Edge.